AdaCore/aws/readme.txt

    - The server side URL object (Status.URI returning and URL.Object) properly store the web parameters.

+   - Drop AdaSockets support.
+AdaSocket is now mostly based on GNAT.Sockets and does not define the thin layer which was used on AWS.

    - Plus many small fixes, enhancements, API comments, and documentation work.